U-boat Crew Casualties

 U-594, 25 May 1942

-A man was lost from a crash dive during a patrol in the Caribbean.
+A man was lost when crash diving on patrol in the Caribbean.
 [Matrosengefreiter Walter Kunde]

 June